 Finance and Property Committee

-1. The constitution of the Sub-Panel shall be the Principal (Convenor), Finance Director, University Secretary and a lay member of Court.
+1. The constitution of the Sub-Panel shall be the Principal (Convenor), Director of Finance and Operations, University Secretary and the Chair or other lay member of Court.

 Terms of Reference